stain/ro-crate-paper/manuscript.md

-Below is an attempt to formalize the concept of RO-Crate as a set of relations using First Order Logic:
+Below is a formalization of the concept of RO-Crate as a set of relations using First Order Logic:

 ## Language